Warning: This article contains information that is not suitable for children. Article updated April 19, 2019.

 Reaction Turned Bad Quickly

 Denise had had some allergic reactions over the years, but nothing to compare to this one.
-The evening of April 4, she began brushing her teeth with her new toothpaste, with her 15-year-old sister in the bathroom.
-The sister said Denise had almost immediately begun crying, then ran into her mother’s room.
+The evening of April 4, 2019, she began brushing her teeth with her new toothpaste.
+Her 15-year-old sister was also in the bathroom.
+The sister said Denise almost immediately began crying, then ran into her mother’s room.

 “She said, ‘I think I’m having an allergic reaction to the toothpaste,’ and her lips were already blue,” says Monique.
 “I picked her up and put her on my bed.
-I ran to the living room,told my daughter – ‘Call 911!’ – and I grabbed the EpiPen.”
-She administered it, and also gave Denise her asthma inhaler.
+I ran to the living room, told my daughter – ‘Call 911!’ – and I grabbed the EpiPen.”
+The mother administered it, and also gave Denise her asthma inhaler.